tommoor/doorman/README.md

+# Doorman

-This script answers my front door when turned on.
+This script answers my front door and lets me know that guests have arrived when enabled.